gto76/python-cheatsheet/README.md

 ```

 * **Shape is a tuple of dimension sizes.
 A 100x50 RGB image has shape (50, 100, 3).**
 * **Axis is an index of the dimension that gets aggregated.
-Leftmost/outermost dimension has index 0.
-Summing a 100x50 RGB image along the axis 2 will return a greyscale image with shape (50, 100).**
+Leftmost dimension has index 0.
+Summing the RGB image along axis 2 will return a greyscale image with shape (50, 100).**
 * **Passing a tuple of axes will chain the operations like this: `'<array>.<method>(axis_1, keepdims=True).<method>(axis_2).squeeze()'`.**

 ### Indexing